 We believe that the Kerr-McGee Transaction will provide us significant exploitation opportunities as Kerr-McGee has identified more than 92 exploration and development prospects on the properties we expect to acquire through merger from Kerr-McGee, which we refer to as the Kerr-McGee Properties, that have not been drilled.
 Our technical team has already reviewed a significant number of these prospects and believes they are viable.
 We also believe that we will identify additional prospects on these properties after the Kerr-McGee Transaction is completed.
 Following the closing of the transaction, we intend to more actively exploit and explore these properties than Kerr-McGee had done in recent years.
 We expect to close this merger transaction during the third quarter of 2006, subject to regulatory review and customary closing conditions.
-The base consideration for this transaction is subject to adjustment for various items, including adjustments for revenues, expenses and product imbalances recorded subsequent to October 1, 2005 applicable to the Kerr-McGee Properties.
-There is no assurance that this transaction will be completed, and this offering of common stock will not be conditioned on the closing of the Kerr-McGee Transaction.
+The base consideration for this transaction is subject to adjustment for various items, including adjustments for revenues, expenses and product imbalances recorded subsequent to October 1, 2005 applicable to the Kerr-McGee Transaction.